Undergraduates and Post-Bacs

 Tristan Wells - post-bac researcher - neuroscience

-Tristan Wells is a post-bac earning a second degree in Neuroscience and Behavior from the FAU College of Science.
+Tristan Wells is a post-bac earning a second degree in neuroscience and behavior from the Charles E. Schmidt College of Science.
 His research in the Blakely lab focuses on the physiological and behavioral consequences of genetic variation in the dopamine transporter (DAT) gene (SLC6A3).
 Dopamine plays an important role in motor control, motivation, attention, response to novelty, reward, and cognition, and mutations in the SLC6A3 gene have been linked to several neuropsychiatric disorders.
 Amongst the mutations identified, the Ala559Val substitution has been shown to trigger anomalous dopamine efflux, perturbing dopamine homeostasis and behavior in DAT Val559 mice.
 Tristan's project seeks to test if early intervention with clinically efficacious therapies modifies the trajectory of phenotypes, including aberrant dopamine release, cognitive function and sociability, in mice harboring this mutation.
 To do this, he will record changes in dopamine in the brain utilizing genetically encoded dopamine sensors and in vivo fiber photometry in awake, behaving mice.